yoakiyama/yoakiyama.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an incoming MIT EECS PhD student.
-I have broad interests in developing and applying computational methods to study protein function and regulation and their aberrations contribute to disease development and progression.
+I am broadly interested in developing and applying computational methods to study protein function and regulation and their aberrations contribute to disease development and progression.